scalabel/scalabel/doc/src/video-tracking.rst

 Create a bounding box at the first frame it appears, and adjust the bounding boxes in the subsequent frames.
 For a given bounding box track, the frames in which the box is edited are considered a keyframe.
-The frames between keyframes haha are automatically interpolated using the interpolation method selected during project creation.
+The frames between keyframes are automatically interpolated using the interpolation method selected during project creation.

 .. figure:: ../media/doc/videos/box2d_tracking_keyframe.gif